Restore An Old Beetle

 Replacement body parts are available if needed, although availability isn't the same for all years.
 With the exception of doors, fenders, and trunk lids, proper welding techniques are required to repair body panels correctly.

-Floor Pans - This is a common repair area for many old cars, including old Beetles.
+Floor Pans - This is a common repair area for many old Beetles.
 Also check under the battery, which is under the rear seat.

 Frame Head - This is the front of the frame that sits below the gas tank.
 Any rust or rot here is dangerous, as this is where the front suspension is bolted onto.

-Heater Channels - This is a common area for rust to form.
-Look above the jack support of the car and all the way to the front.
+Heater Channels - This is another common area for rust to form.
+Look above the jack support and all the way to the front.

-Rear Cross member - Under the back seat is the rear cross member, this is where the body gets bolted to the chassis.
-The heater tubes come through here, they run from the engine compartment to the heater channels.
-This is not always easy to detect as other spots.
+Rear Cross Member - Under the back seat is the rear cross member.
+This is where the body gets bolted to the chassis.
+The heater tubes come through here, and they run from the engine compartment to the heater channels.
+Rust damage here is not always easy to detect.

 Firewall - This is the panel that separates the passenger compartment from the front trunk.
-Rust damage here is most easily seen after the gas tank is removed, but can also be viewed from under the car.
+Rust damage here can be viewed from under the car, and also after the gas tank is removed.

 Spare Tire Well - If there is a spare tire in the spare tire well, remove it and check for rust underneath.

 Although Super Beetles have MacPherson struts up front, their frame head is still susceptible to rust.
-If you're looking at a Super Beetle, carefully check the front strut towers.
+If you're looking to restore a Super Beetle, carefully check the front strut towers.

 Removing The Body From Frame

-Caution: Crawling under an unstable car is dangerous!
-Make sure your vehicle is secure on jack stands while you work on it.
+Caution: Crawling under a car is dangerous!
+Make sure your vehicle is secure on jack stands while you inspect it/work on it.

 Rebuild or Replace Engine?